 Protocol:

-This study was approved by the Institutional Review Board (IRB) of Lifespan - Rhode Island Hospital, an AAHRPP accredited IRB.
+The live human experimental work described in this paper was approved by the Institutional Review Board (IRB) of Lifespan - Rhode Island Hospital, an AAHRPP accredited IRB.
 A total of 16 patients provided signed informed consent according to institutional guidelines.

 1. Data acquisition

 1.1.
-Computed tomography (CT)
+Computed Tomography (CT)

 1.1.1.
-Prepare the subjects for the CT.
+Prepare the specimens or subjects for the CT.

-NOTE: For the accuracy evaluation14,15, 6 intact forearms from four cadaver specimens (70.5 &plusmn; 12.3 yrs., 4 rights, 2 females) and 1 forearm (49 yrs., right, female) with a total wrist arthroplasty were used.
-For the in vivo study16, 10 volunteers with healthy wrists (57.0 &plusmn; 5.2 years, eight females, nine right-hand dominant), and 6 patients (74.7 &plusmn; 5.6 years, two females, two right, four dominant wrists) with a total wrist arthroplasty were enrolled.
+NOTE: For the accuracy evaluation14,15, 6 intact forearms from four intact cadaver specimens (70.5 &plusmn; 12.3 yrs., 4 rights, 2 females) and 1 forearm (49 yrs., right, female) with a total wrist arthroplasty were used.
+For the in vivo study16, 10 volunteers with healthy wrists (57.0 &plusmn; 5.2 years, eight females, nine right-hand dominant), and 6 patients (74.7 &plusmn; 5.6 years, two females, two right, four dominant wrists) who had undergone total wrist arthroplasty were enrolled.

 1.1.2.
-To image each subject4, acquire a CT scan of the distal forearm with a 25 cm data collection diameter and reconstruct with a 20 cm field-of-view using the Bone Plus convolution algorithm by a 16-slice clinical CT scanner.
+To image each subject4, acquire a CT scan of the distal forearm with a 25 cm data collection diameter and reconstruct with a 20 cm field-of-view using the Bone Plus convolution algorithm using a 16-slice clinical CT scanner.
 Use tube settings of 80 kVp and 80 mA.
 Limit the forearm exposure to approximately 7 cm proximal of the distal radius surface to the distal phalanges.

-NOTE: In this study, resulting voxel dimensions of the image were 0.39 &#215; 0.39 mm2 in the transverse plane of the forearm, and 0.625 mm along the forearm’s long axis.
+NOTE: In this study, voxel dimensions of the image were 0.39 &#215; 0.39 mm2 in the transverse plane of the forearm, and 0.625 mm along the forearm’s long axis.

 1.1.3.
 Transfer the acquired CT images to the laboratory’s computer using a HIPPA-approved protocol in Digital Imaging and Communications in Medicine (DICOM) format.